 Our volunteers

 The work of maintaining the machines and setting the tracks sometimes seems never ending and we owe a huge vote of thanks to the crews.
-This year they included: Thomas Bennett; Lee Card; Tim Cole; Kavin Fleet; Mike Fleury; Debbie and Peter Findlay; Luc Guilherme; Chris Jones; Jason Ladyman; Al Long; Dana Manhard; Peter Prochotsky; Kerry Spear; Stu Stankewiecz; Mike Stewart-Smith; Peter Voss.
+This year they included: Thomas Bennett;; Tim Cole; Kavin Fleet; Mike Fleury; Debbie and Peter Findlay; Luc Guilherme; Chris Jones; Jason Ladyman; Al Long; Dana Manhard; Peter Prochotsky; Kerry Spear; Stu Stankewiecz; Mike Stewart-Smith; Peter Voss.

 The trails also require work in the summer.
 Klaus Mey and Tim Cole and his crew dealt with many fallen trees and debris on the snowshoe trails.
 Building maintenance is another issue that our volunteers take pride in accomplishing.